imyu37/glassplotter/README.md

 ![MDI](image/Screenshot_MDI.png)

 ## Overview
 GlassPlotter is an open source, desktop glass map viewer.
-This application is capable of visualizing abbe diagram, other glass maps, plotting property curves and showing datasheets, enabling to search and compare optical glasses easily.
+This application is capable of visualizing Abbe diagram, plotting property curves and showing datasheets.
 It aims to be useful for daily work of diverse optical engineers.

 ## Key Features
 - Overlay viewing of glassmaps
-  - We, optical designers, eager to find the best material that satisfies the target function.
-This application helps us with easy searching glasses from different suppliers.
+  - We, optical designers, eager to find the best material to satisfy the target function.
+This application helps us with searching optical glasses from different suppliers.
 - Support User Defined Curve
-  - Each of the glass suppliers defines its own "normal line", which confuses us in comparing glasses.
-This application enables to compare optical glasses on the same norm.
+  - Each of the suppliers defines its own "normal line", which confuses us in comparing glasses.
+This application displays the glass properties on the same basis.
-- No specific programming environment is needed
+- Easy to use
-  - Optical engineers are not always good at programming.
-This application does not require building specific environment.
-Just double click to run the application.
+  - Optical engineers are not always familiar with programming.
+GlassPlotter is a stand-alone application with good-looking GUI.

 ## Getting Started
 Executable binaries for Windows/Mac can be downloaded in [Release page](https://github.com/heterophyllus/glassplotter/releases).